 5. Super Subtle

-In a small space without a kitchen island, it can be risky to go for agrey room and kitchen cabinets.
-However, this room shows that it can still work.
-The key is not to go for a dark grey and instead favor a lighter shade that softens further in the natural light.
-And there is great reflectiveness in the white tile backsplash and stainless steel appliances (but notice the dishwasher is disguised with the same paneling as the cabinets.
-And like with any small kitchen, it’s best to keep as much as possible off the counter and stored away so you can utilize all of the counter space.
+There is great reflectiveness in the white tile backsplash and stainless steel appliances (but notice the dishwasher is disguised with the same paneling as the cabinets.
+And like any small kitchen, it’s best to keep as much as possible off the counter and store it away so you can utilize all the counter space.

 6. Snug and Bright